syncfusion-content/wpf-docs/wpf/DatePicker/Formatting.md

 {% tab %}
 {% highlight xaml %}

-<syncfusion:SfDatePicker x:Name="datePicker"
+<syncfusion:SfDatePicker x:Name="sfDatePicker"
                          SelectorFormatString="M"/>

 {% endhighlight  %}
 {% highlight C# %}

-SfDatePicker datePicker = new SfDatePicker();
+SfDatePicker sfDatePicker = new SfDatePicker();
-datePicker.SelectorFormatString = "M";
+sfDatePicker.SelectorFormatString = "M";

 {% endhighlight  %}
 {% endtabs %}

 ![SfDatePicker contains only month selector](Features_images/Features_img2.png)

-Click [here]() to download the sample that showcases the display date formatting and date selection formatting by the `SfDatePicker`.
+Click [here](https://github.com/SyncfusionExamples/wpf-date-picker-examples/tree/master/Samples/Formatting) to download the sample that showcases the display date formatting and date selection formatting by the `SfDatePicker`.

 N> A detailed explanation of standard date time formatting is available [here](http://msdn.microsoft.com/en-us/library/az4se3k1(v=vs.71).aspx).
 The result string produced by these format specifiers are influenced by the settings in the Regional Options control panel.
 Computers with different cultures or different date and time settings will generate different result strings.